orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

     value="clear"/>
 ```

-_NOTE: Remove the `delete` token if the Delete button is not needed._
+Remove the `delete` token if the Delete button is not needed.

 ### Scenario: list and review form data